magnusmaynard/zephyrcast/README.md

 # zephyrcast
-Local, short term forecasting using only weather station data from [Zephyr](https://zephyrapp.nz/).
-If this work, it will be used as part of an early warning system to alert paragliders of approaching dangerous conditions.
+Local, short-term weather forecasting specifically for paragliding safety, using solely weather station data from [Zephyr](https://zephyrapp.nz/).

-Experimental and work in progress.
+Work in progress: This proof of concept aims to develop an early warning system to alert paragliders of approaching dangerous conditions.

 ## Setup
 This project uses [poetry](https://python-poetry.org/docs/#installation), ensure this is install first.